 The sweet and tart lemon glaze is made out of cornstarch, sugar, lemon juice and egg yolk.
 It’s so good I just wanted to eat it by the spoonful!

 Since the lemon glaze require not much cooking, only a few seconds, it’s very important to use a pasteurized egg yolk.
-I love Safest Choice™ Pasteurized Eggs and I highly recommend them for this recipe.
-(I actually use the eggs in all my baking)

 Make sure your cheesecake is completely chilled before spreading the lemon glaze over it.